Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 It will automatically prompt you your password.
 If you set up your SSH connection using a key based authentication, it is better to maintain your SSH connection this way rather than passing the key file into the ssh connection string every time you try to connect to your server.

-In this way, you can hace m
+In this way, you can have multiple connection configurations for your multiple servers and can connect to  them using a friendly name given by you.

+# Conclusion

+This article consists of basic SSH server + client configuration